MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-teams-components.md

 # Set up Dataverse for Teams environment management

 > [!IMPORTANT]
 > Flows post adaptive cards to users using the [Microsoft Teams](/connectors/teams/) connector.
-The ability to post adaptive cards in Teams isn't available in GCC High and DoD.
+The ability to post adaptive cards in Teams isn't available in Government Community Cloud (GCC) High and Department of Defence (DoD).
 > The flows should remain **turned off** in these regions, since they don't fully work.
 If turned on, makers don't receive the request to submit a business justification via an adaptive card, therefore the [weekly cleanup](teams-governance.md#monitoring-and-weekly-cleanup-process) removes all Dataverse for Teams environments, since none have a business justification submitted.

 This article helps you set up the Dataverse for Teams environment management components of the Governance solution.
 This set-up allows you to monitor new Dataverse for Teams environments.